Sunday, April 17, 2016

 Inside there is a giant ice skating rink and there are several floors of stores and attractions that circle that rink.
 The 3rd floor hosts the entrances to most of the roller coasters and other attractions.

 While we were here I got to experience my first haunted house.
 This one was rather short and the scariest parts were the jump scares.
 C screamed for each of the jump scares.
 I didn't.
 I think it's because I'm horrible and have a diminished response to situations that scare me.
 I don't even scream when I get startled; Instead I inhale really sharply and make a sort of whining sound as I inhale.
-It annoys the ever living crap out of Michael, but he likes to make fun of me when I make that sound while on the computer because he knows I just got jumped by a saber or rex on Ark.
+It annoys the ever living crap out of M, but he likes to make fun of me when I make that sound while on the computer because he knows I just got jumped by a saber or rex on Ark.

 'Air balloons.'
 These circle 3/4 of the building.